34 Best Spy Thriller Books To Add To Your Library

 “There is no such thing as a secret—not really, not in the modern world, not with photography and telegraphy and railways and newspaper presses.”

-An Officer and a Spy: A Spy Thriller
+Robert Harris, An Officer and a Spy

 22. Transcription by Kate Atkinson

-Transcription tells the story of 18-year-old spy Juliet Armstrong who is sent to work for M15 during World War II, followed by events a decade later that tied into her work in M15.
-This book is filled with double-crosses and intrigue, which makes it a popular spy novel.
+Transcription tells the story of 18-year-old spy Juliet Armstrong who is sent to work for M15 during World War II, followed by events a decade later that tie into her work in M15.
+This book is filled with double-crosses and intrigue, which makes it a famous spy novel.
 It is also an excellent story because many of the tidbits came from true happenings, making it believable.
 Atkinson published this book in 2018.

 “Do not equate nationalism with patriotism… Nationalism is the first step on the road to Fascism.”

-Transcription
+Kate Atkinson, Transcription

 23. The Key to Rebecca by Ken Follett